tarunbeerelli/RLEF-code/RESULTS.md

 | solve@1 | 65 | 46 | 41 | 24 | **5** | +0.85 | **p = 0.0008** |
 | solve@3 | 85 | 59 | 53 | 32 | **6** | +0.85 | **p = 0.0001** |

+The curriculum **nearly subsumes** its cold-start equivalent: all but 5 or 6 of B1's solves are retained, with 24 and 32 new ones on top.
+Staging is close to pure addition — the second phase rarely costs what the first phase gained — and both comparisons are significant (p = 0.0008 and p = 0.0001), the strongest paired results in the study.

-The curriculum **nearly subsumes** its cold-start equivalent, retaining all but 5–6 of its solves while adding 24 and 32.
-These are the two most significant paired results in the study, and they establish that the phases **accumulate**: staging approximates monotone improvement.
-The matched control also sharpens a figure available from the cross-regime comparison alone — against A1, C1 appears to lose 14 problems at solve@3, but A1 trained on the other objective, so that number conflates the regime change with the staging.
-Against B1, only 6 are lost.
+The matched control also corrects a figure the cross-regime comparison gets wrong.
+Against A1, C1 appears to lose 14 problems at solve@3; but A1 trained on the other objective, so that number conflates the change of regime with the staging.
+Against B1, which differs only in the warm start, the loss is 6.

 ### 6.4 The combined adapter